Skip to main content

 -1971

-Denotes that data value was not found.
+Indicates that the data value was not found.

 DataDomainNotFoundException